8 U.S. Marines in Australian hospital after Osprey crash that killed 3

 All 23 Marines aboard the lost aircraft were temporarily based in Darwin as part of the Marine Corps' annual troop rotation.

-Around 150 U.S. Marines are currently based in Darwin and up to 2,500 rotate through the city every year.
+Around 2,000 U.S. Marines and sailors are currently based in Darwin.
 They are part of a realignment of U.S. forces in the Asia-Pacific that is broadly meant to face an increasingly assertive China.

 The bodies of the three Marines remained at the crash site, where an exclusion zone would be maintained, Northern Territory Police Commissioner Michael Murphy said.